noah-nuebling/mac-mouse-fix/Markdown/MarkdownReadme.md

 3. Run the markdown_generator.py script which creates an output file based on the template.
 To see which templates generate which output files see the 'documents' dictionary at the top of the markdown_generator.py script
 4. If the output file looks good, create a pull request

-# Adding a new template (This is how you add a new language for a document)
+# Adding a new template

 1. Make sure python is installed, create and activate a venv, then install the requirements from Markdown/Code/python_requirements.txt into your venv (see instructions above)
 2. Create a new template under Markdown/Templates/
-3. Add a new entry for your new template to the 'documents' dictionary at the top of the markdown_generator.py script
+3. Go to the top of the markdown_generator.py script.
+1. Add a new entry for your new template to the 'documents' dictionary 2.
+If you're adding a new language, then add a new entry for your language to the 'languages' dictionary.
 4. Run the markdown_generator.py script, which creates an output file based on your new template.
 5. If the output file looks good, create a commit and a pull request and stuff